 - PVC Plastic is another option.
 It’s quite lightweight, and there are generally a lot of colors you can choose from.
 PVC enclosures are often designed for stacking, which is ideal if you plan on adopting more than one dragon.
 One common issue with PVC terrariums is poor airflow, so you have to be a little more vigilant with the humidity levels than with other cages.
 This shouldn’t be too difficult if you get into the habit of checking the humidity on a regular basis.

 - Screen.
 In your search for a terrarium you may see some that have walls made from wire screens.
 These are extremely dangerous for bearded dragons.
 In addition to the obvious heating issue, screen cages can injure bearded dragons.
 Of course, glass terrariums with a screen lid are a different story, because the bearded dragon will likely not be able to reach the screen lid.
-Just be sure to arrange any decor, plants, etc in such a way that your dragon is protected from the wire screen, and keep an eye on your dragon for scratches especially on his nose.
+We cannot recommend using a screen-walled terrarium.

 Location in Your Home